jm96441n/Dependency-Injection-in-Ruby/README.md

 2) `configurable_engine`
 3) `use_dependency_injection`
 4) `subclass_engine`
+5) `subclass_vehicle`

-After switcing branches, be sure to check the section below (Changes in this Branch) to get an explanation of what's different in this branch, and how it affects our codebase.
+After switching branches, be sure to check the section below (Changes in this Branch) to get an explanation of what's different in this branch, and how it affects our codebase.

 ## Changes in this Branch